nhanb/iwpick/README.md

   WIFI_DEVICE const and run `make` to recompile.
 Bonus points if you make it a [flag][3] and send me a pull request :^)

+# License

+... is MIT.
+See LICENSE for the full text.

 [1]: https://wiki.archlinux.org/title/iwd
 [2]: https://twitter.com/nhanbt/status/1551734935471284226
 [3]: https://pkg.go.dev/flag